AmitZlatkin/AmitZlatkin/README.md

 Hi, I’m @AmitZlatkin👋

-I’m interested in low-level applications and data structures.
+I’m interested in math, physics, low-level applications, and data structures.

 I’m proficient in C/C++ and am currently learning to develop Android apps and Rust.